ssichynskyi/web_metric_collection/README.md

-# Task description
+# Service function
-Implements a service that monitors website availability over the network, produces metrics about this and passes these events through an Aiven Kafka instance into an Aiven PostgreSQL database.
-The website checker should perform the checks periodically and collect the HTTP response time, status code returned, as well as optionally checking the returned page contents for a regexp pattern that is expected to be found on the page.
+Implements a service that monitors website availability over the network, produces metrics:
+- http response time
+- http response status code
+- availability of pre-defined text and sends this to Kafka broker at Aiven (as a Kafka producer)

+### Out of scope
+- script to setup, configure, run and delete Aiven Kafka broker
+- any optimization of multiple calls like async/await.
+Assumption - service shall not collect metrics too often or from too many websites.
+- implementation of the service as a background service / daemon.
+For the testing task it hardly has any practical reason while complicates testing because of IPC layer.